-The discount rate used to measure the total pension liability was 6.95%.
+The discount rate used to measure the total pension liability was 6.95%, net of investment expenses.
 The projection of cash flows used to determine the discount rate assumed that contributions from participating employers will be made using the actuarially determined rates.
 Based on those assumptions, MOSERS' fiduciary net position was projected to be available to make all the projected future benefit payments of the current plan members.
-As a result, the long-term expected rate of return on pension plan investments of 6.95% was applied to all periods of projected benefit payments to determine the total pension liability.
+As a result, the long-term expected rate of return on pension plan investments, net of investment expense, of 6.95% was applied to all periods of projected benefit payments to determine the total pension liability.

-The table below presents the net pension liability of the plans, as of June 30, 2022, calculated using the discount rate of 6.95%, as well as what the net pension liability would be if it were calculated using a discount rate that is 1% lower (5.95%) or 1% higher (7.95%) than the current rate.
+The table below presents the net pension liability of the plans, as of June 30, 2023, calculated using the discount rate of 6.95%, as well as what the net pension liability would be if it were calculated using a discount rate that is 1% lower (5.95%) or 1% higher (7.95%) than the current rate.